iotblackbelt/node-red-contrib-azure-iot-device/CONFIGURE.md

 | X.509 Gateway CA Certificate | The IoT Edge X.509 CA certificate.
 This certificate will be used to enable encrypted and trusted communication between the device and the IoT Edge.
 The certificate can be uploaded. |

 ## Finalize
-Once you've configured the device, you ned to deploy the node in Node-RED.
+Once you've configured the device, you need to deploy the node in Node-RED.
 If the setup was correct, the device will connect to the Azure IoT platform.
+In the debug window you can see whther the configuration was correct and the device was able to provision and connect to the Azure IoT platform.
 How to use the node can be found [here](./USE.md).